protevus/platform/incubation/test_process/README.md

-# Test Process
+# Dart Process Handler

-A Laravel-compatible process management implementation in pure Dart.
-This package provides a robust way to execute and manage system processes with features like timeouts, input/output handling, and asynchronous execution.
+A Laravel-inspired process handling library for Dart that provides an elegant and powerful API for executing shell commands and managing processes.

 ## Features

-- 💫 Fluent API for process configuration
+- Fluent API for process configuration
-- ⏱️ Process timeout support
-- 🔄 Asynchronous process execution
+- Synchronous and asynchronous execution
+- Process timeouts and idle timeouts
+- Working directory and environment variables
-- 📥 Input/output handling
+- Input/output handling and streaming
-- 🌍 Environment variables support
+- Shell command support with pipes and redirects
-- 📁 Working directory configuration
-- 🚦 TTY mode support
+- TTY mode support
+- Comprehensive error handling
-- 🤫 Quiet mode for suppressing output
+- Real-time output callbacks
-- ⚡ Process pooling capabilities
+- Process status tracking and management

 ## Installation